Home News Advice on creating an asbestos management plan

-Last Updated on 10 October 2023
+Last Updated on 12 March 2024

 Does the building you own, control or maintain have asbestos containing materials within it?
-If so you have a legal duty under The Control of Asbestos Regulations 2012 (CAR 2012) to manage those materials and have an asbestos management plan in place.
+If so you have a ‘legal duty’ under The Control of Asbestos Regulations 2012 (CAR 2012) to manage those materials and have an asbestos management plan in place.

 If you are a large organisation you probably have the resources to solve the issue.
 If you are a small organisation this can be more difficult.